Janice Dean reacts to Cuomo's Emmy award, 'leadership' during coronavirus pandemic

 “The Governor’s 111 daily briefings worked so well because he effectively created television shows, with characters, plot lines, and stories of success and failure,” said International Academy President & CEO, Bruce L. Paisner.
 “People around the world tuned in to find out what was going on, and New York tough became a symbol of the determination to fight back.”

-While Cuomo’s has garnered some plaudits, plenty of people are not impressed.
+While Cuomo has garnered some plaudits, plenty of people are not impressed.

 Fox News senior meteorologist Janice Dean thinks the governor needs to do more.